 In Critical Thinking Seminar, students are immersed in a process that encourages them to practice and value objective inquiry over subjective preconceptions.
 By careful examination of their own thinking processes […]

-Special Topics in the Humanities is a full-semester course that examines a topic of the students’ choice, a prospectus having been approved by the department.
-(Prerequisites: ENGL120W and three additional […]
+Special Topics in the Humanities examines a topic of the students’ choice, a prospectus having been approved by the department.
+(Prerequisites: ENGL120W and three additional credits in English)

 World Religions is an introduction to the history and worldviews of the major world religions.
 It takes a comparative approach to present common elements of all religious traditions: rituals, symbols, […]